Electrical Interconnects for Silicon Spin Qubits: Spin-orbit coupling

-where in the last line I've used that Kraus operators are equivalent under sign change.
+where in the last line we have used that Kraus operators are equivalent under sign change.
 Since $K'_1, K_4$ are scalar multiples of each other and $f^2 + d^2 = 1$ we can write the channel with three Kraus operators